flymke/mark-posts/README.txt

 = Can I set specific user roles for specific markers? =

-Check the [Custom Marker Limits](https://github.com/flymke/mark-posts/wiki/Custom-Marker-Limits) wiki page for further information
+Check the [Custom Marker Limits](https://github.com/flymke/mark-posts/wiki/Custom-Marker-Limits) wiki page for further information.

+= Can I set custom parameters for the posts displayed on the dashboard? =

+Check the [Custom Dashboard Queries](https://github.com/flymke/mark-posts/wiki/Custom-Dashboard-Queries) wiki page for further information.

 = Can I export/import markers? =

-Check the [Export & Import](https://github.com/flymke/mark-posts/wiki/Export-&-Import) wiki page for further information
+Check the [Export & Import](https://github.com/flymke/mark-posts/wiki/Export-&-Import) wiki page for further information.

 = I'm having issues getting the plugin to work what should I do? =

-See [Mark Posts on Github](https://github.com/flymke/mark-posts) for detailed rundown of common issues
+See [Mark Posts on Github](https://github.com/flymke/mark-posts) for detailed rundown of common issues.

 = Where can I get more information and support for this plugin? =